Marcela Bovio: Personal life

 Bovio was born in Monterrey, Nuevo León.
 She has a sister named Diana, who is an actress and singer who performed as a backing vocalist on early Stream of Passion live shows.
 She moved to the Netherlands around 2008.

-In October 28, 2011, she married Dutch bassist, Johan van Stratum.
+On October 28, 2011, she married Dutch bassist, Johan van Stratum.
 They separated amicably in 2018.

 She considers her favourite musical artists to be the bands Leprous, Dredg, The 3rd and the Mortal, Dead Can Dance, Rush, King Crimson, Pink Floyd, Ayreon, Mogwai, and Muse, and singers Steven Wilson, Ann-Mari Edvardsen, Anneke van Giersbergen, Sarah Vaughan, Cassandra Wilson, Kathleen Battle, Lisa Gerrard, and Kate Bush.

 In December 2019, following months of inactivity on her social media Bovio announced that she had been diagnosed with cervical cancer and was undergoing treatment.

 As of May 2020, Bovio announced that she is cancer free.